Maurice189/VisualSorting/readme.md

 **visualizing them in parallel** is crucial.
 Therefore we introduce *Visual Sorting*.

 The (core) development of Visual Sorting is still in progress, so you may encounter misbehavior during execution.
 In that case I would highly appreciate a bug report.
+Thanks in advance !

 # Features